Marine, wife spend ‘honeymoon’ on Captiva with help from OOA

 On May 3, Lance Cpl.
 Londan “Chase” and Ashlyn Harper, both 20, received a warm welcome at Southwest Florida International Airport after flying in from the U.S. Marine Corps Base in Twentynine Palms, California.
-They stayed with Jensen’s Twin Palm Cottages until they flew home on May 8.
+They are staying with Jensen’s Twin Palm Cottages until they fly home on May 8.

 “This will be Operation Open Arms’ 3,793 U.S. serviceman or servicewoman since 2005 that have enjoyed over $15.3 million in benefits,” Capt.
 John “GiddyUp” Bunch, founder of OOA, said.

 He explained that Ashlyn Harper had reached out to him, inquiring if they were eligible.

 “I kind of chuckled to myself and wrote back and said, ‘Absolutely,'” Bunch said.

 He noted that Twentynine Palms MCAGCC is in the middle of the desert.

 “It’s one of the U.S. Marine Corps’ four more dreadful bases,” Bunch said.